kytos/documentation/tutorials/napps/create_your_napp.rst

 Running your NApp
 *****************

-In order to run your NApp, first your have to install it.
+In order to run your NApp, first you have to install it.
 Again, we are going to use the ``kytos`` command line from the ``kytos-utils`` package.

 .. code-block:: bash